Wichita pools and splash pads now open to the public

 WICHITA, Kan.
-(KSNW) — The winds did not stop many from diving in today!
-Wichita pools are officially open.
-KSN caught up with those celebrating the kickoff to summer.
+(KSNW) — Wichita pools are officially open for the summer.
+On Monday, KSN caught up with those celebrating the kickoff to summer.

 Families say they have been waiting weeks for this, and now that school is out, they say they are excited to spend some quality time outdoors.

 “We’re very excited.
 We love love, love swimming.
 He has always loved swimming, even when he was a baby.
 Both my kids are my water babies.
-They love love water,” added his mother, Destiny Yates.
+They love love water,” added Destiney Yates, his mother.

 Yates is a mom of two and says this summer will splash a little differently.